heremaps/xyz-documentation/docs/cli/datahub_add-on.md

 ## Spatial Search

-Search for features in a Data Hub space that fall within a radius, or a polygon, or along a line.
-You can specify a point and a radius, a feature in another Data Hub space, or a feature in a GeoJSON file.
+Search for features in a Space that fall within a radius, or a polygon, or along a line.
+You can specify a point and a radius, a feature in another Space, or a feature in a GeoJSON file.

-This is cuurently available in the CLI and API.
+This is currently available in the CLI and API.
 For more details, see the [CLI documentation](basic-features.md#spatial-search) or [Swagger](https://xyz.api.here.com/hub/static/swagger/#/Read%20Features/getFeaturesBySpatial).

 ## GIS Functions